hapax/hapax.github.io/assets/chuzenji.md

 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
-Loss is loss is loss, a vacuum we rush headlong into as if our lives depended on it; perhaps they do.
+Loss is loss is loss.
+The fact that we may be rushing headlong into it, as a matter of thermodynamic necessity, does not comfort me.

 I head back down to the main street, no plans in mind.
-Life would mess them up anyway, as a matter of necessity.
+Life would mess them up anyway.
 By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
 At the back sits a rusty lean-to.